1.Scotiabank Passport Visa Infinite Card

 Scotiabank

-The Scotiabank Passport Visa Infinite Card stands out as the top choice because it offers a robust rewards program tailored for travelers, with no foreign transaction fees and generous lounge access, making it ideal for frequent flyers.
+The Scotiabank Passport Visa Infinite Card stands out as the top choice because it offers extensive travel benefits, including no foreign transaction fees and six complimentary airport lounge passes.
+Its robust rewards structure on everyday spending categories makes it ideal for frequent travelers.

 Pros: